MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Power-bi-templates.md

    ![You are signed in](../Images/WpA/tutorials/you-are-signed-in.png)

 18. Select **Connect**.
 A "Refresh" dialog box displays the status of the preparation of your data for display.
-It could take several minutes or more to open the data display in Power BI.
+It could take several minutes or more for Power BI to display your data.

 After the data loads, Power BI displays it in charts that provide visualization into your organization’s collaboration patterns: